 - 1. A copy of this course outline - 2.
-Copies of tests and exams from the previous year (with solutions) - 3.
+Copies of midterms and final exams from the previous year (with solutions) - 3.
 Solutions to the exercises in the 3^{rd} edition of the textbook (as pdf files) - 4.
 Weekly updates and information about the course that you need to know - 5.
 For some sections, daily class notes will be available (which will be incomplete to be filled in during the classes). - 6.
-Marks of quizzes and tests as they are marked.
+Marks of quizzes and exmas as they are marked.